Idele class groups with modulus: Comparison of the idele class groups

 \subsection{Bloch's formula without regularity}

 In this subsection, we shall prove \thmref{thm:Main-1*}, Bloch's formula in the pro-setting when $X$ is not regular.
-We remark that it is not even clear if Bloch's formula would hold for each $D$ when $X$ is singular.
+We remark that it is not clear if one should even expect Bloch's formula for each $D$ when $X$ is singular.
 Our assumption now is the following.
 We let $X$ be a normal projective integral scheme of dimension $d \ge 1$ over a finite field $k$ and let $D$ be an effective Cartier divisor on $X$.
 We assume that $U = X \setminus D$ is regular.

 We shall prove \thmref{thm:Main-1*} after the following lemma.
 We shall ignore to write the indexing set $\N$ of the pro-abelian groups used in the theorem in what follows.

 \begin{lem} The cycle class map $\cyc_{U/X} \colon \sZ_0(U) \to \wt{C}_{U/X}$ descends to a continuous homomorphism of pro-abelian groups